-Many people disregard their blood pressure, rationalizing that since they do not have symptoms, they are healthy.
+Patients: Many people disregard their hypertension, rationalizing that since they do not have symptoms, they are healthy.
 To engage patients, it is important to start by raising awareness about the consequences of uncontrolled hypertension, including heart disease, stroke, renal failure and more.
 The American Heart Association offers infographics with a clear message.
-Providers and care teams can use these resources as conversation guides to help people understand the importance of controlling hypertension.
+This can be utilized to engage patients in a conversation about their risk factors.